 This course introduces students to research as the foundation for evidence-based practice.

-PREREQUISITES: STA 330; NUR 220.
+PREREQUISITES: STA 165 or STA 330; NUR 220.
 Mode of delivery: web-assisted.
 3 lecture hours.
+Fall and Spring semesters.

 NUR 425 Nursing Concepts and Practice VI (3 cr)